Creating a clipboard in Android and the movements of the Android system

 3- When creating this program, you must make sure that the Target SDK and Compile With are in the latest version of the Android SDK.

-6- Next, we need to edit res / values / string.xml to be able to add the desired string component.
+6- Next, we need to edit res/values / string.xml to add the desired string component.

 7- After doing all these steps, we must run the program on the simulator and see the results.